Skip to content

 Vibe-coded projects follow a predictable decay pattern documented by Codebridge:

-The quantitative evidence reinforces this pattern.
 GitClear's 211-million-line study reported rising code churn and a fourfold increase in code duplication after widespread AI adoption.
-Separate research published by Towards AI documented up to 8x increases in code duplication because "models generate self-contained snippets rather than discovering existing abstractions."
+Separate research documented up to 8x increases in code duplication because "models generate self-contained snippets rather than discovering existing abstractions."
+This compounding technical debt is the mechanism behind the three-month wall.

 Requirements Drift

 Unstructured conversational prompts create fundamental specification problems.
-A documented production failure illustrates the severity: a team vibe-coded an authentication flow that initially worked, but when requirements evolved to add new user roles and regional privacy rules, the system collapsed.
+One production failure shows the pattern: a team vibe-coded an authentication flow that initially worked, but when requirements evolved to add new user roles and regional privacy rules, the system collapsed.
 As an engineering analysis reports: "No one could trace what was connected to what.
 Middleware was scattered across six files."
 The team had to rewrite the entire authentication system from scratch.

 Spaghetti Chat History